ShedaGit/Mindbox-Test-Assignment/readme.md

-# There is my implementation on a few issues
+# There is my implementation on a Mindbox test items

 ## Write a C# library